It is a rare disorder of the esophagus, the tube that carries food from the throat to the stomach.

 Some studies show that damage to nerve cells in your involuntary nervous system is responsible for the disease.

 This damage causes an autoimmune response.
-The cells of your body attack the muscular layers of your esophagus, which slowly deteriorates the tissue.
+Your body’s cells attack the muscular layers of your esophagus, which slowly deteriorates the tissue.

-Achalasia has its effects on the muscles and nerves of the esophagus, however, it is thought that the effects on the nerves are more important.
+Achalasia affects the muscles and nerves of the esophagus.
+However, it is thought that the effects on the nerves are more critical.

-When achalasia is started, some inflammations of the muscles of the lower esophagus are observed very close to the nerves.
+When achalasia is started, some inflammations of the lower esophagus muscles are observed very close to the nerves.

 When the disease progresses, the nerves usually degenerate, especially those that cause the esophageal sphincter to relax.

-As the disease progresses, the cells that make up the muscles begin to degenerate, this due to the damage to the nerves.
+As the disease progresses, the cells that make up the muscles begin to degenerate due to the damage to the nerves.

-These changes result in that the lower sphincter can not relax and the muscle in the esophageal body can not execute the peristaltic waves.
+These changes result in the lower sphincter not relaxing, and the esophageal body muscle can not execute the peristaltic waves.